republicofdata-io/agent_swarms/Precision Prompter.md

 ### 10. Advanced Prompt Optimization Techniques
 - Leverage insights from methodologies such as Monte Carlo Tree Search and strategic planning approaches to enhance prompt quality.
-- Utilize error feedback and iterative refinement to produce expert-level prompts, aligning with advanced standards documented in relevant research literature.
+- Utilize error feedback and iterative refinement to produce expert-level prompts, aligning with advanced standards documented in the paper "PromptAgent: Strategic Planning with Language Models Enables Expert-Level Prompt Optimization" (2310.16427.pdf).

 ---